 2. Individualized Career Services

-Individualized Career Services will be recorded services provided by the Alabama determined eligible for WIOA services and who are unable to obtain self-sufficient employment.
+Individualized Career Services will be recorded services provided by the Alabama Career Center System Title I staff to Adults and Dislocated Workers who have been determined eligible for WIOA services and who are unable to obtain self-sufficient employment.